-Students in first grade and up, riding a bus shall wear a face mask to the extent possible.
+Students ages 5 and older riding a bus shall wear a face mask to the extent possible.
 Exceptions may be granted on a case-by-case basis when wearing a face mask would compromise the health and safety of the student.
 It will be more difficult to have younger students comply with mask-wearing, but it will become the norm as they transition back into school.
 Monitors and drivers will need to remind them often and remember that it is new for them, too.